Springfield Union Station Memories

 Father – James McNulty

-He formed close friendships with some of the men he worked with like John O’Connor, John Torpey and “Skip” Dowling.
+James formed close friendships with some of the men he worked with, including John O’Connor, John Torpey and “Skip” Dowling.

 Fond Memories